 There is no immediate change to our participation in Erasmus+.
 We will be working to protect our involvement and to preserve and develop the close links we have with some of the best European universities.

-The government has guaranteed that they will underwrite successful Erasmus+ applications submitted while the UK is still a member of the EU, including those that are not approved until after Brexit or where payments continue after Brexit.
-This guarantee still stands.
+The government's underwrite guarantee states that it will underwrite successful Erasmus+ applications submitted while the UK is still a member of the EU, including those that are not approved until after Brexit or where payments continue after Brexit.

 You can contact the Global Opportunities team with queries on Erasmus+ and study abroad.